S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention: Method

 \subsection{Strips Window Attention}

-As depicted in Fig.~\ref{fig6} (b), SpW Attention consists of two phases: a phase of window attention and a phase of fusion.
+As illustrated in Fig.~\ref{fig6} (b), SpW Attention comprises two distinct phases: a window attention phase and a fusion phase.

-{\flushleft \bf Window Attention}.
-Supposing input features with shape of $ C \times H \times W $ and $ n $ is the strip width, the first phase is composed of three window attentions: a horizontal strip-like window attention with window size in shape of $ n \times W $, a vertical strip-like window attention with window size in shape of $ H \times n $, and a square one with window size in shape of $ M \times M \, (M=2n)$.
-Single strip-like window attention can sense local information on one axis while capturing long-range dependencies on another and square window attention focuses on the information surrounding by.
-Thus if we combine the results of these window attentions, the outputs will be the ones that consider not only the local information but also the long-range dependencies.
-As illustrated in Fig.~\ref{fig7}, the results of single strip-like window attention or square window attention can only obtain the information from limited targets in the image while the merged one receives the information from almost all kinds of targets.
-This is a beneficial trade-off between computational complexity and the ability to sense global information.
+\textbf{Window Attention.} Assuming input features possess a shape of $C \times H \times W$ and $n$ denotes the strip width, the first phase involves three distinct window attentions: a horizontal strip-like window attention with a window size of $n \times W$, a vertical strip-like window attention with a window size of $H \times n$, and a square window attention with a window size of $M \times M$ (where $M=2n$).
+A single strip-like window attention captures local information along one axis while accounting for long-range dependencies along the other.
+In contrast, the square window attention focuses on the surrounding information.
+Combining the outputs of these window attentions results in outputs that consider both local information and long-range dependencies.
+Illustrated in Fig.~\ref{fig7}, the merged approach gathers information from a broader range of targets, striking a favorable balance between computational complexity and the ability to sense global information.